Multi-dimensional Evaluation of Empathetic Dialog Responses: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose to evaluate conversational empathy from both expressed empathetic communicative intents and perceived empathy.
-We propose a multi-dimensional empathy evaluation framework and use it to analyze our internal dataset.
-The analytical results suggest the proposed evaluation framework can capture the correlation between expressed intents, perceived empathy and overall dialogue satisfactions.
-The proposed evaluation framework still requires subjective assessments from human annotators, which can be non-trivial to collect in practice.
-To explore the modeling options to automatically measure conversational empathy, we rigorously benchmark different spectra of methods against human-based judgments.
-The proposed instruction finetuning technique is able to achieve state-of-the-art classification performance measured by F-score and accuracy as compared against human-based judgments.
-In this work we mainly discuss measuring empathy perception in human-human conversations.
-A natural extension is to migrate to human-machine conversations.
+In this study, we introduce a comprehensive framework for assessing conversational empathy, focusing on both expressed empathetic intentions and perceived empathy.
+We apply this framework to analyze our internal dataset and find that it effectively correlates expressed intentions, perceived empathy, and overall dialogue satisfaction.

+This proposed conceptual evaluation framework requires subjective assessments from trained annotators, which can be expensive and non-trivial to collect.
+To explore automated empathy measurement models, we rigorously compare various methods against human judgments.
+Our instruction finetuning technique achieves the highest classification performance, measured by F-score and accuracy compared to human-based judgments.
+While our discussion primarily centers on measuring empathy perception in human-human conversations, an important future direction is extending this analysis to human-machine interactions.